 How to Evaluate Color in Colombian Emeralds

 We Evaluate Colombian Emeralds Color against a White Background.

 Therefore, we in the Emerald industry minimize colors in the environment affecting the quality of the Green we are Evaluating.
-That is one of the reasons for the white paper packets we carry Emeralds in and the same reason for the white walls in my office and the large white paper pad on my desk.
+That is one of the reasons for the white paper packets we carry Emeralds in.
+It’s the same reason for the white walls in my office and the large white paper pad on my desk.
 Furthermore, using tweezers to hold an emerald isolates the stone from the warm color imparted by your fingers!

 See how to handle Emeralds HERE and watch: How to look at a Colombian Emerald.